-An important tip when growing veg is rotate what you plant in your plot.
+An important tip when growing veg is to rotate what you plant in your plot.
 Some veggies take in more nutrients than others so by rotating what is planted, the chances of the soil becoming depleted in nutrients is decreased.

 Build raised beds

 Raised beds aren’t necessary when growing veggies but come with a lot of benefits.
-Managing your plot can become easier in a raised bed, as it contained within its border and a lot easier on the back.
+Managing your plot can become easier in a raised bed, as it is contained within its border and a lot easier on the back.
 It’s also great if your ground isn’t ideal to grow in.
 Place a thick layer of compost over the top.
-To create your raised bed, choose a wood that durable such as cedar, oak or redwood.
+To create your raised bed, choose wood that is durable such as cedar, oak or redwood.

 By increasing the thickness of the soil, the temperature increases too which can help speed up the germination process.
-Being above ground- level gives you a huge advantage over slugs and snails!
+Being above ground level gives you a huge advantage over slugs and snails!

 Preparing your soil for planting

 There are simple tasks you can do to test what kind of soil you have.
-If when you try to form the soil into a ball it holds together, or is hard and compact, it is clay based.
+If when you try to form the soil into a ball it holds together or is hard and compact, it is clay-based.
 If it is the opposite, dry and crumbly, then it is sand based.
 To check the drainage within your soil, pour a bucket of water over it.
 You will know your soil is aerated if the water is easily absorbed.

 To find out more, read out ‘5 Simple Tips to Prepare Soil for Spring’.

 Easiest veggies to grow